imbrace-co/iMBrace/README.md

 ---

-## Quick start — run IMbrace with one command
+## Quick start — run iMBrace with one command

 The fastest way to get a working IMbrace stack is the installer CLI.
 On a **fresh Linux host** (Ubuntu/Debian recommended), run: